Go Let It Out

 "Go Let It Out" is a song by English rock band Oasis, written by the band's lead guitarist, and chief songwriter, Noel Gallagher.
 It was released on 7 February 2000 as the first single from their fourth studio album, Standing on the Shoulder of Giants (2000), as well as their first following the departure of rhythm guitarist Bonehead and bassist Guigsy.
-The song peaked at number one on the UK Singles Chart and was later certified Gold for sales and streams exceeding 400,000.
+The song peaked at number one on the UK Singles Chart and was later certified gold for sales and streaming figures exceeding 400,000 units.
 It also reached number one in Ireland, Italy, and Spain, as well as on the Canadian Singles Chart.

 Background

 The song samples the drums from Johnny Jenkins' version of Dr. John's "I Walk on Guilded Splinters".
 Noel described the song as "the closest we came to sounding like a modern day Beatles" in the 'Lock the Box' interview found on the DVD in the special edition of Stop the Clocks (2006).
 Due to the departure of guitarist Bonehead and bassist Guigsy in the early recording sessions for Standing on the Shoulder of Giants, (Note: Other factors played a part: as work continued on the fourth album, the band lost two of their founding members.
 Both Paul "Bonehead" Arthurs and Paul "Guigsy" McGuigan announced that they would be leaving Oasis in August 1999.) the track features only Liam Gallagher (vocals), Noel Gallagher (guitar, bass guitar, Mellotron), and Alan White (drums).
 (Note: They announced two new members - Gem Archer (formerly of Creation band Heavy Stereo) on guitar and Andy Bell (formerly of another Creation band, Ride) on bass.
 Neither of these members would appear on the album, however.
 Standing On The Shoulder Of Giants would feature only Noel, Liam, drummer Alan White, plus a number of session musicians.)
 Oasis were looking for replacements for founding members Bonehead and Guigsy and while Bonehead was replaced with fellow Creation signing and former Heavy Stereo frontman Gem Archer, Guigsy proved harder to replace.
 Thus the video for "Go Let It Out" had to be filmed with Noel on bass, Alan on drums, Archer in Noel's role as lead guitarist and Liam in Archer's role as rhythm guitarist.

 The B-side "Let's All Make Believe" was placed by Q magazine placing at number one on its list of the '500 best lost tracks' and at number four on its list of songs to download for the month of January 2006.
 Q magazine said in the description, "If Standing on the Shoulder of Giants had contained this track, it would have probably got another star."
 The song featured on the Japanese release of the album.
 In the "Lock the Box" interview, Noel considers "Go Let It Out" to be "head and shoulders" above any other songs he had written during this time, and "up there with some of the best things I've ever done."